WebTheDev/TicketBot/README.md

 ---
 ### Known Errors
 - Interaction fail on unknown slash command.
 (There is no error handling in the API for this yet, therefore a interaction fail will occur on the users side and a compiler error will be outputted to the console)
+- Viewing Transcribed Tickets in a Web Browser, discord has restricted the ability to view sent files in a channel in a web browser.
+I am currently working on a fix to resolve this issue.
 ---
 ### Creators Note
 - This bot is protected and licensed under the GNU General Public License v3.0.
 I am not liable for any damage that my bots may cause to your computer or discord server.
 I have the right to deny support for my bots at anytime for any reason.
 Even though this bot is open-sourced, it's source-code may be used for inspiration but may not be used for malicious intent or commercial use.